PixelGM/BingChat-Continuer/readme.md

 # Bing Chat Continuer

-Bing Chat Continuer is a web application that automatically splits large texts into smaller chunks of up to 1980 characters each, with a continuation message at the end of each chunk.
+Bing Chat Continuer is a responsive web application that automatically splits large texts into smaller chunks of up to 1980 characters each, with a continuation message at the end of each chunk.
 This allows users to bypass the 2000 character limit imposed by the Bing Chat API.

 ## Usage